-The Himalayan country Nepal is known for its natural beauty with five-star hospitality and that attracts thousands of tourists to Nepal every year.
+The Himalayan country Nepal is known for its natural beauty with five-star hospitality and which attracts thousands of tourists to Nepal every year.
 Among the many travels to Everest Base Camp and other trekking trails.
-This article is looking into a different perspective of Everest Base camp Trek and other treks in Nepal.
+This article is looking into a different perspective of the Everest Base Camp Trek and other treks in Nepal.

-Other Famous Treks in Nepal
+Bucketlist Treks in Nepal

 Apart from Mt.
 Everest (8848m), seven of the world’s tallest Himalayas lie in Nepal.
 As such, trekking along their foothills is the most popular adventure activity in Nepal.
-While Everest Base Camp Trek surely makes its name on most people’s wish list, there are many other treks in Nepal.
-Options such as the Annapurna Base Camp Trek, Kanchenjunga Base Camp Trek, Manaslu Circuit Trek, and Langtang Valley Trek are great competitors for the EBC Trek.
+While Everest Base Camp Trek surely makes its name on most people’s wish lists, there are many other treks in Nepal.
+Options such as the Annapurna Base Camp Trek, Kanchenjunga Base Camp Trek, Manaslu Circuit Trekking, and Langtang Valley Trek are great competitors for the EBC Trek.

 Choosing the best trek for you can be difficult so, here are some of the features of the EBC trek against other famous treks in Nepal.

-Special Features and Highlights
+Features and Highlights

-Everest Base Camp Trek lies in the eastern part of Nepal and the trailhead of the trek in Lukla.
+Everest Base Camp Trek lies in the eastern part of Nepal and the trailhead of the trek is Lukla.
 A scenic flight from Kathmandu lands at Lukla which begins the trek.
 The trail leads you through Sherpa settlements in Phakding, Namche Bazaar, and Tengboche.
 Shortly after passing Phakding, the trek enters the Sagarmatha National Park.
 The trekkers head to the Everest Base Camp while trekking along the Khumbu Glacier.
 A hike to Kalapatthar's viewpoint sums up the EBC Trek.

 On the other hand, the Annapurna Base Camp (ABC) Trek starts from the lively city of Pokhara which lies in central Nepal.
 The trail to ABC leads you through villages like Chhomrong, Dobhan, and Deurali to the Machhapuchhre Base Camp.
-Thereon, a challenging trail paves the way to the foot of the world’s eighth highest mountain, the Annapurna(8091m).
+Thereon, a challenging trail paves the way to the foot of the world’s eighth-highest mountain, the Annapurna(8091m).
 Most of the journey lies within the Annapurna Conservation Area.
-The Gurung and Magar villages entertain the tourists with glorious culture and unique lifestyles.
+The Gurung and Magar villages entertain tourists with glorious culture and unique lifestyles.

 In contrast to the EBC and ABC treks, the Kanchenjunga Base Camp Trek is a raw and untouched Himalayan terrain.
 Your journey starts with a short flight from Kathmandu to Biratnagar followed by another one to Taplejung.
 The trail to the base camp will lead you from Suketar to Chauki, Mitlung, Ghunsa, Kambachen, and Lhonak.
 Finally, trekking along the Kanchenjunga Glacier, you reach the Kanchenjunga Base Camp, also known as Pangpema.
 Kanchenjunga Conservation Area covers most of the trekking trails on this trek.

 Speaking of off-beaten treks, Manaslu Circuit is one of the best in Nepal.
 Beginning with a drive from Kathmandu to Arughat, the trek stretches along the Budhi Gandaki River.
-Passing Soti Khola, Jagat, and Philim, the trek reaches the outskirts of the Tsum Valley.
+Passing Soti Khola, Jagat, and Philim, the trek reaches the outskirts of the Trekking to Tsum Valley.
 Heading west, the trek traverses through Lho and Sho villages to reach Samagaon.
 Passing Dharamsala, the trek crosses the Larkya La Pass (5160m).
 The trail explores the Manaslu Conservation Area and numerous Tibetan villages on the way.

 Finally, the short and sweet Langtang Valley Trek is an entertaining affair to the north of Kathmandu.
 A 7-8 hour long drive concludes at Sybrubensi, the trailhead of the trek.
 Trekking along the Langtang River trekkers reach Langtang Village.
 Finally, the trek settles at Kyanjin Gompa where a rich blend of nature and culture awaits.
 Langtang National Park decorates the trails inhabited by Tamang and Tibetan communities.